flexflow/flexflow-train/README.md

 > You are currently viewing [flexflow-train](https://github.com/flexflow/flexflow-train).
 > For anything inference/serving-related, go to [flexflow-serve](https://github.com/flexflow/flexflow-serve).

-FlexFlow is a deep learning framework that accelerates distributed DNN training by automatically searching for efficient parallelization strategies.
+FlexFlow Train is a deep learning framework that accelerates distributed DNN training by automatically searching for efficient parallelization strategies.

 <!--
 FlexFlow provides a drop-in replacement for PyTorch and TensorFlow Keras.
 Running existing PyTorch and Keras programs in FlexFlow only requires [a few lines of changes to the program](https://flexflow.ai/keras).